markskeff/api-testing-basics/README.md

 # api-testing-basics
 For learning the basic concepts of api testing
-# Goals
+# Whgat You Will Learn
 Understand what an Webservice is

-Understand how these are used
+Understand how they are used

-Learn about request/response actions
+Learn about request and response

-Learn about response codes
+Understand response codes

 Send some requests and view the responses